tanveer-sayyed/simple_scheduler/README.md

         Raises
         ------
         Exception
-            - If time (in "when"-list) is not a collection of "int:int" eg. ["tue|12:30am","thu|2:30 pm", ...] please "only" use 24-hour
+            - If time (in "when"-list) is not a collection of "day|HH:MM" eg. ["tue|12:30am","thu|2:30 pm", ...] please "only" use 24-hour
                                                    clock, with "|" as day
                                                    separator and ":" as time